Salvador E. Felices: Vietnam War

 Felices held various positions within the military and rose in rank.
+From 1964 to 1965, he attended the National War College.
 In June 1968, he was named commander of the 306th Bombardment Wing.
 He flew 39 combat bombing missions over North Vietnam during the Vietnam War in a B-52 aircraft.
 In 1969, he became the commander of the 823d Air Division at McCoy Air Force Base, Florida, which covered SAC bases and operating locations in Florida, Puerto Rico, North Carolina and Georgia.
 In May 1970, Felices was named Assistant Deputy Chief of Staff at Headquarters, Strategic Air Command at Offutt Air Force Base, Nebraska.
 In this capacity, he was responsible for SAC's intercontinental ballistic missile operational testing programs.

 Later years

 Felices was promoted to the rank of major general on April 2, 1973, and in August of that year became the vice commander of Sixteenth Air Force, U.S. Air Forces in Europe at Torrejon Air Base, Spain.

 Major General Salvador E. Felices retired from the United States Air Force on September 1, 1974.

 He died of natural causes on July 14, 1987, while vacationing in Vienna, Austria.
-He was buried with full military honors in the United States Air Force Academy Cemetery at Colorado Springs, Colorado.
+He was buried with full military honors in the United States Air Force Academy Cemetery at Colorado Springs, Colorado on July 31, 1987.

 Felices was married to Shirley C. Gross with whom he had three children, Sherryl, Mark and Steven.

+In 2020 Salvador E. Felices was posthumously inducted to the Puerto Rico Veterans Hall of Fame.